DataDog/chaos-controller/docs/grpc_disruption.md

     </kbd>
 </p>

-Note that if the code either returns the expected response when it should not, or the client has no way of knowing it is incorrect, all of those queries will show up as healthy on an alerting dashboard.
+**Note:** if the code either returns the expected response when it should not, or the client has no way of knowing it is incorrect, all of those queries will show up as healthy on an alerting dashboard.
 Clients must also be able to handle expected and unexpected errors well.
 Finally, if a team decides to deploy a backwards incompatible change and the client never actioned this update, the server may intentionally return an error to signal that the migration has taken place even if the client had the correct response structure.

 ## Disruption Design OVerview